lunareichert/lunareichert-html-css-mastery/README.md

 By Luna Reichert, Intro Coding for Journalists class

 This repo is a class assignment to master HTML.
-It is due February, 1 2025.
+It is due February 1, 2025.